ASIA MARKETS: Asian Markets Pull Back, Led By Banking And Tech Stocks

 Nikkei on pace to break 4-session winning streak

-The global pullback in equity markets continued in Asia on Wednesday following the firing of U.S. Secretary of State Rex Tillerson.
+The global pullback in equity markets continued in Asia on Wednesday, where stocks opened lower across the board, following the firing of U.S. Secretary of State Rex Tillerson.

-Many investors, though, said they were nonplused by the move given the recent churn in the Trump administration.
+In China, better-than-expected economic data raised the specter that the central bank might be forced to raise interest rates to keep growth from overheating.

-Financials and tech stocks, two of the best-performing sectors in the U.S. so far this year, led Tuesday's declines.
-And 10-year Treasury yields pulled back.
-Rising bond yields have raised hopes of higher earnings for banks and insurers.
+Chinese industrial-production and fixed-asset investment data showed the economy grew much faster than expected in the first two months of 2018.
+That came after consumer prices unexpectedly rose in February during the Lunar New Year holiday.

 Meanwhile, signs have emerged that corporate earnings have started to ease in some parts of the Asia-Pacific region, notably South Korea and Taiwan, said Sean Taylor, chief investment officer for Asia-Pacific at Deutsche Asset Management.